lastlegume/lastlegume.github.io/scioly/past-exams.md

 <!-- to do: should this have a header? should the headers be reorganized? -->

 A collection of all the exams I've written, mostly with others.
 They are quite variable in quality, and they use [the tools I've developed](/scioly-tools).
+Use CTRL/CMD + click to select multiple options.

 <!-- settings -->
 ### Settings

 <div class="center">

 <select id="event" multiple>
+<option value="all" selected>All events</option>
 </select>
 <select id="tournament" multiple>
+<option value="all" selected>All seasons</option>
 </select>
 <select id="season" multiple>
+<option value="all" selected>All tournaments</option>
 </select>
 </div>